Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Why the rule is important**: A PATCH operation is used to update properties of a resource.
 So, If the resource has 'X' number of properties and if you wish to change one of them, then a PATCH request could be sent with a value for that specified property.
 In other words, all the properties in the PATCH request are updated.
 Now, if any of the values are marked as required/default, it would force the system to update it always which is not the intention of the PATCH operation.

-**How to fix the violation**: Ensure that the request parameter of the Patch Operation does not have a required/default value.
+**How to fix the violation**: Ensure that the request parameter of the Patch Operation does not have a required/default value.A recommended way is to define a new model that only contains the patchable properties to replace the original parameter in request body.

 **Good Examples**: The following is a good example:
 ```json